Miami (OH) vs. Akron NCAA Football Odds, Plays and Insights | October 16, 2021

 Miami (OH) Stats and Trends

-- Thus far this season Miami (OH) has two wins against the spread.
+- Miami (OH) has two wins against the spread in six games this year.

 - This season, the RedHawks are winless ATS when entering a game as a favorite of 19.5 points or more.